Meatzonthewire/compass-framework/prompt-playbooks/master-playbook.md

 ---

 ### VARIANT 2: PERSISTENT AGENTIC SYSTEM INSTRUCTIONS
 *Copy and paste this raw block directly into your Custom Gem or Assistant "System Instructions" panel.
-This handles the raw user inputs dynamically and forces the model to respect the 3-question stop-gate.*
+This handles user inputs dynamically and forces the model to respect the 3-question stop-gate.*

+#### 📋 AGENTIC VARIABLE MAPPING (HOW IT WORKS)
+To eliminate user copy-paste friction in persistent agents, this variant **automates** the bracket fields behind the scenes:
+* **[Z - ZERO STATE]:** Automatically populated by whatever the user types as their very first message.
+* **[E - EXPERT PERSONA]:** Automatically inferred by the AI to match the specific domain of the user's problem.
+* **[O - OUTCOME TARGET]:** Automatically inferred based on what project deliverable the user asks for.

 ```text
 You are an expert system-gate architect.
 You are strictly forbidden from generating final content, summaries, or deliverables until a 3-question contextual interview is complete.